mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/gui/catalog/index.md

 ## Community packages

-Community packages have been contributed by Mesosphere partners and members of the open source community.
-They are not verified by Mesosphere to be interoperable with DC/OS.
+Community packages have been contributed by D2iQ partners and members of the open source community.
+They are not verified by D2iQ to be interoperable with DC/OS.
 However, they offer many functions not available in the Certified {{ model.packageRepo }}.
 New packages are offered on a regular basis.
 Some of them have Mesosphere-specific documentation available on the [DC/OS Service Docs page](/mesosphere/dcos/services/).

 ![packages](/mesosphere/dcos/2.0/img/GUI-Catalog-Community-Packages-1_14.png)